 |Amber M. Smith, Ph.D.

-Amber is an Assistant Professor in the Department of Pediatrics and the Institute for the Study of Host-Pathogen Systems at the University of Tennessee Health Science Center.
+Amber is an Associate Professor in the Department of Pediatrics and the Institute for the Study of Host-Pathogen Systems at the University of Tennessee Health Science Center.
 She is a mathematical biologist trained in both Applied Mathematics and Experimental Microbiology and Immunology.
-She received her Ph.D. from the Mathematical Biology program at the University of Utah under the mentorship of Dr. Fred Adler.
-She did her postdoctoral training in Biophysics and Theoretical Biology at the Los Alamos National Laboratory with Dr. Alan Perelson and in Infectious Diseases at St. Jude Children’s Research Hospital with Dr. Jon McCullers.
+She received her Ph.D. from the Mathematical Biology program at the University of Utah under the mentorship of Dr. Fred Adler, and completed postdoctoral training in Biophysics and Theoretical Biology at the Los Alamos National Laboratory with Dr. Alan Perelson and in Infectious Diseases at St. Jude Children’s Research Hospital with Dr. Jon McCullers.

 |Amanda Smith, M.S.